mohammadFeiz/aio-form/README.md

 ![alt text](/images/onChangeFunction.gif)

-## item.placeholder ( string )
+## item placeholder property ( string )
-if use calc in first of item.placeholder it will read data else placeholder will be item.placeholder
+if use calc in first of item.placeholder it will read placeholder value from data else placeholder will be placeholder value
 ```javascript
   ...
   items={[